This information explains how Student Finance England undergraduate funding is affected if you make a change to your studies.

 If too much Tuition Fee Loan is paid to Queen Mary, Student Finance England should reclaim this directly from the University.
 However, any other overpayments such as a Maintenance Loan overpayment will be recovered from you.
 Student Finance England will usually notify you of the overpayment and explain how they intend to recover it.
 It might take them several weeks to inform you, so you may find it helpful to ask a Welfare Adviser to estimate the overpayment amount in the meantime, to help you plan your finances accordingly.

-If you are not a final year student and recovering the overpayment by reducing your Maintenance Loan entitlement in the next academic will cause you financial hardship, you can ask Student Finance England to consider recovering the overpayment in a later academic year.
-This is at their discretion.
-You can re-apply each year to request further deferment.
-You can also ask for the repayments to automatically be deferred until after the end of your course although Student Finance England have advised that this is normally only agreed in very exceptional circumstances.
+If you are not a final year student and recovering the overpayment by reducing your Maintenance Loan entitlement in the following academic year will cause you financial hardship, you can ask Student Finance England to defer recovering the overpayment to the next academic year.
+This is at their discretion and does not clear the debt, but allows you to repay at a later date.
+You can re-apply each academic year to request further deferment. until your course is completed.
+You can ask for the repayments to automatically be deferred until the end of your course although Student Finance England have advised that this is normally only agreed in very exceptional circumstances.

-Contact a Welfare Adviser if you would like advice about making this discretionary application to Student Finance England, and about when to apply.
+Contact a Welfare Adviser if you would like advice about your circumstances and/or making a Financial Hardship application to Student Finance England.

 If you are resuming from an interruption of study part way through an academic year, for example at the start of Semester 2 in January, and are having difficulty making your Student Funding application contact a Welfare Adviser for advice.